sk-zk/TruckLib/docfx/docs/Samples/02-realroad.md

-# Sample #3: Real world data
+# Sample #3: Real-world data

 This sample demonstrates one possible approach for importing the course of a real road into a map for the purpose of 1:1 mapping.
 In particular, it deals with the essential steps of fetching elevation data and projecting the points.

-You can find the full source code at `Samples/02-RealRoad/Program.cs`.
+This page is meant to be read alongside the full source code, which you can find at `Samples/02-RealRoad/Program.cs`.

 ## Structs
 For convenience, we define the structs `GeographicCoordinate` and `ProjectedCoordinate`.